AlexanderUzco/back-end-template/README.md

-## Nest Js + Typescript + MongoDB
+# Nest Js + Typescript + MongoDB

-This is a template of the Nest Js aplication with MongoDB and initial Auth Setup and Middleware.
+This template provides a Nest Js application setup with MongoDB integration, including initial Auth Setup and Middleware.

-## Cors
+## Cors Configuration

-You can update the CORS configuration, by default allow all request:
+You can customize CORS settings in `src/main.ts`.
+By default, all requests are allowed.

 ```js
 // src/main.ts